Milo-L/StomataQuant/README.md

 <summary style="padding-left: 3em;"><strong>&nbsp;&nbsp;&nbsp;&nbsp; Windows:</strong></summary>

 - After downloading, extract the files to a folder.
-    - Using the default decompression tool provided by Windows 11 system might be rather slow.
-It is recommended to use a dedicated decompression tool instead.
-    - **Important:** Ensure that the file path contains **no special characters or Chinese characters.**
+    - Using the default decompression tool provided by the Windows 11 system might be rather slow.
+It is recommended to use a dedicated decompression tool instead. **Important:** Ensure that the file path contains **no special characters or Chinese characters.**
-    - The application's executable entry point, its original source code, and the embedded Python interpreter are all located within the `app` folder.
-Specifically, the `src` subfolder contains the original source code, while the `Python` subfolder houses a packaged, specific version of the Python interpreter. **Please refrain from renaming or modifying these folders unless you intend to alter the application's functionality.**
+    - The app folder contains the executable, source code (in the `src` subfolder), and a specific Python interpreter (in the `Python` subfolder).**Do not rename or modify these folders unless you intend to change the application's functionality.**
     - To run the application without making any modifications, simply execute either `StomataQuant_c.exe` or `StomataQuant_GPU_c.exe`.

 <p align="center">